snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 If you do a `terraform init` again, you are able to initialize the mongodbatlas provider as well.

-Now that everything is set up, we can start creating the MongoDB Atlas cluster.
+With everything set up, we can start creating the MongoDB Atlas cluster.
 The first thing needed is a project (former known as groups).
 Projects are a sort of grouping to isolate different environments from each other or to configure different alert settings.
 For a full description head over to the [official documentation](https://docs.atlas.mongodb.com/tutorial/manage-projects/).
 We create a new file called `atlas.tf` for all our MongoDB Atlas resources.
-There we do this:
+There we create a project first:

 ```hcl
 resource "mongodbatlas_project" "this" {